zarstensen/obsidian-latex-math/docs/SYNTAX.md

 > \begin{bmatrix} ... \end{bmatrix} + \begin{pmatrix} ... \end{pmatrix} = \begin{bmatrix} ... \end{bmatrix}
 > ```

-## Mathematical Functions
+## Mathematical Functions and Operations

-Below is a table of all supported mathematical functions supported by the parser, this list may grow overtime as this project develops.
+Below is a table of all supported mathematical functions and operations supported by the parser, this list may grow overtime as this project develops.
 Note that a *mathematical function* also encompasses concepts not normally thought of as a function, e.g. `\frac` is considered part of this table whilst it may not intuitively be thought of as a function.

 | Function                   | LaTeX String                                                                           |